 In the Jarvis Case, the ‘military spouse’ missed out on the Survivor Benefit Plan, as is made clear in the 2006 reported decision of the Common Pleas Court.

 By Mark E. Sullivan (North Carolina)

-There's no doubt that Mrs. Jarvis missed out on important part of the division of her husband's military pension.
+There’s no doubt that Mrs. Jarvis missed out on an important part of the division of her husband’s military pension.
 But it was probably a self-inflicted wound.

 After a marriage of about 16 years, Diana Jarvis filed a complaint in divorce on May 6, 2004 and then promptly left the state.
 She moved to New Jersey where, the Common Pleas Court for Berks County notes, she “continues to live.”
 Her first attorney withdrew after 11 months on the job, and it took only about 5 months for her second lawyer to leave.
 Appearing pro se for most of the proceedings, she hired her third attorney upon entry of the Decree in Divorce (May 4, 2006), containing the terms for distribution of marital assets and liabilities.